dfilkovi/nativescript-ftp-client/README.md

     //all methods are promises so use await or then await client.connect('server.com');

-    //or if you have a different port than 21
+    //or if you have a different port than 21 (port must be an int)
     //await client.connect('server.com', 25);

     await client.login('username', 'password');